open-source-tabletop/cadence-website/docs/recent-changes.md

 - Rules Changes:
   - Removed the ability to play sets or runs from your hand.
 Adds complexity and almost never comes up.
   - Clarified objectives: they now require a Skill Draw rather than a fixed value.
+- Missions:
+  - Changed mission 1 to 'Gold Rush', balanced objective placement and clarified how objectives are scored if one gang routs.